-The Company has an audit committee (the "Audit Committee") which consists of David Kong (Chair), Jack Austin, and Greg Hawkins.
-All of the members are considered independent and financially literate pursuant to National Instrument 52-110 Audit Committees ("NI 52-110").
-The Audit Committee will be re-constituted after the 2019 annual general meeting.
+The Audit Committee consists of David Kong (Chair), Jack Austin, and Maria Tang.
+All of the members are considered independent and financially literate pursuant to National Instrument 52-110 Audit Committees.
+The Audit Committee will be re-constituted after the 2022 annual general meeting.